What To Pack For Greece – Packing Lists For Every Season

 Packing for a Greek vacation

 Most people take a Greek vacation in summer.
 However, the numbers of travelers who visit in the shoulder season are on the rise.
-Plus, thousands of world nomads choose Greece as their base.
+Plus, thousands of digital nomads choose Greece as their base.

-In this article, I will break down the items you need to pack for Greece.
-I have included sections on clothes and shoes for each season, personal items, and anything extra you might need.
+In this article, I will break down the items you need to pack for Greece for each season.
+I have included sections on clothes, shoes, personal items, and anything extra you might need.

 What to wear in Greece in summer

-Just to introduce ourselves quickly!
-I am Vanessa from Greece, and my partner Dave is from the UK.
-We live in Athens and travel extensively around Greece.
+Just to introduce myself quickly!
+I am Vanessa from Athens in Greece, and my partner Dave is from the UK.
+We live in Athens and travel extensively around Greece for 3-4 months a year.
 This article is based on our own experiences.

 Let’s start with a quick overview of the weather in Greece.